-Ad Tech: DSPs, SSPs, SSAI, DMPs, measurement vendors, and other ad tech services will want to know how to look up listed ACIF registries in Tech Lab's Transparency Center and work with them to validate inbound IDs and receive relevant metadata about the ad registered.
+Ad Tech: DSPs, SSPs, SSAI, DMPs, measurement vendors, and other ad tech services will want to know how to look up listed ACIF registries in Tech Lab's Transparency the ad registered.
 When the Validation API is ready, ad tech companies will want to update their platforms to leverage the API for automated ad validation, decisioning, and reconciliation.
 They may also want to consider working with brands and agencies on the workflow for getting ads registered and supplying IDs in the VAST tag.